We are a cooperative comprising five doctoral and early career researchers, mostly based at the Shakespeare Institute at the University of Birmingham.

 Meryl Faiers works on the commercial aspects of the professional London theatre industry during Shakespeare's working lifetime.
 Her research focuses on company structure and personnel, operational and financial practice, and individual and corporate earnings.
 Meryl came to the Shakespeare Institute following a career as a producer/general manager of commercial theatre, mostly in the West End and Australia.
 Her work considers, in particular, two of her Early Modern predecessors, Philip Henslowe and John Heminges.

-Héloïse Sénéchal set up the KW project following research into the lives of the actors who first brought London commercial drama to life, and has worked extensively on the Heminges family network and litigation that involved them in the 1620s-1630s.
+Héloïse Sénéchal set up the KW project following research into the lives of the actors who first brought London commercial drama to life, and has worked extensively on the Heminges family network and litigation they were involved them in the 1620s-1630s.
 Her research interests include playhouse culture and personnel 1594-1642; palaeography and archival work; editing plays; the development of Early Modern English.
 She is currently preparing a critical edition of Thomas Dekker's Satiromastix.
-Héloïse is an experienced teacher who has worked with KS3-5 learners, as well as undergraduate and postgraduate students.
+Héloïse is an experienced teacher who has worked with KS3/4/5 learners, as well as undergraduate and postgraduate students.